 Can a pregnant applicant postpone the chest X-ray until after pregnancy?

 Yes.
 According to the CDC, a visa applicant may choose to postpone the required chest x-ray and (immigration medical exam) until after pregnancy.
 However, the X-ray must be completed before the applicant immigrates to the United States.

 How Our Immigration Attorneys Can Help You

 The medical exam is an integral part of the immigration process.
 It comes with very specific requirements, filing times, and documentation proofs.
-Immi-USA’s team of experienced immigration lawyers have helped countless applicants with this step.
-They can guide with your medical exam in particular and immigration application as a whole.
+Immi-USA’s team of experienced immigration lawyers has helped countless applicants with this step.
+We can guide through your medical exam in particular and immigration application as a whole.